Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 To view the results of this workflow, follow the training workflow confirmation steps from [Train an initial model](2-train-an-initial-model.md#Confirm-the-Workflow-Results).

+As a part of release, there is __naive__ pruning step in place, this step deletes all but the 5 latests models of the current model type.
+The number of models, by type, does not exceed 5.

 ## Next steps

 Now that you understand how to make training and testing data changes to improve the model, you are ready to start working on your model.